CorrelAid/DataToMetabase/README.md

 > TODO

-\[the following can also be moved to the wiki if you decide to have one\]
+$$the following can also be moved to the wiki if you decide to have one$$

 explain how the output(s) of this project can be handled/operated, for example:

 -   how to knit the report(s)
 -   where to create/find the data visualizations
 -   how to update data
 -   what would need to be updated if someone wanted to re-run your analysis with different data

 ## Limitations

 be honest about the limitations of your project, e.g.:

 -   methodological: maybe another model would be more suitable?
 -   reproducibility: what are limits of reproducibility? is there something hard-coded/specific to the data that you used?
 -   best practices: maybe some code is particularly messy and people working on it in the future should know about it in advance?